The Spurious Factor Dilemma: Robust Inference in Heavy-Tailed Elliptical Factor Models: Detection via Fluctuation Magnification

-for some constant $c>0$ only depending on the choice of $w$. \end{lemma} \begin{remark} Several remarks are in order.
-Firstly, it is important to choose suitable magnifiers $w$ such that $c$ will not degenerate and therefore there will be clear distinction with the error terms in Lemma \ref{lem_fakesignals_bootstrapped}.
-Secondly, parallel results can also be obtained for $\lambda_{i}^{(j)}, m+2\le i\le o$ where $o$ is some pre-given value that counts the whole number of outliers of $S$.
+\begin{remark} Several remarks are in order.
+First, it is important to choose suitable magnifiers $w$ such that $c$ will not degenerate and therefore there will be a clear distinction with the error terms in {Proposition \ref{lem_fakesignals_bootstrapped}.} Second, parallel results can also be obtained for $\lambda_{i}^{(j)}, m+2\le i\le o$ where $o$ is some pre-given value that counts the whole number of outliers of $S$.
 However, in real practice, there is no need to consider all the outliers, since the first spurious signal is enough to establish the borderline between real factors and spurious factors.
-Thirdly, the distinct behavior of the real factors in Corollary \ref{col_realsignals_bootstrapped} and spurious factors in Lemma \ref{lem_fakesignals_bootstrapped} gives the opportunity to detect the spurious factors through the fluctuation magnification mechanism, which is the main content in the next section.
-Fourthly, we empathize that $K$ should be sufficiently large to reduce the error level, indicating that the magnification procedures should be produced enough times.
-Finally, the detailed proof of the results in this section will be provided in Section \ref{sec_proof_testing procedures}. \end{remark}
+Third, the distinct behavior of the real factors in {Proposition \ref{col_realsignals_bootstrapped}} and spurious factors in {Proposition \ref{lem_fakesignals_bootstrapped}} gives the opportunity to detect the spurious factors through the fluctuation magnification mechanism, which is the main content in the next section.
+Fourth, we emphasize that $K$ should be sufficiently large to reduce the error level, indicating that the magnification procedures should be repeated enough times.
+Finally, the detailed proof of the results in this section will be provided in the Appendix. \end{remark}